-Gift card scams are nothing new, but there is a new avenue for thieves to go after your money.
-While criminals have long relied on prepaid debit cards or iTunes gift cards for everything from IRS scams to fake online buying and selling, the latest “currency” is Google Play cards.
+Updated 7/13/2021: Gift card scams are nothing new, but Google Play gift card scams provide thieves with a different avenue to go after your money.
+While criminals have long relied on prepaid debit cards or iTunes gift cards for everything from IRS scams to fake online buying and selling, one of the latest “currencies” is Google Play cards.
 As a result, Google Play gift card scams are on the rise and may already be targeting you or your loved ones.

 You may have already learned about avoiding scams involving iTunes gift cards.
 These cards, which are only intended to be used for Apple Store purchases became a favorite tool for scammers who demanded untraceable payment in this card currency.
 Now with more criminals aware of the opportunity, the go-to choice for scammers is quickly becoming Google Play gift card scams.
 Here are some of the ways scammers target consumer finances by demanding payment through Google Play gift cards.